Publishing Substance 3D asset files (SBSAR)

 After Publishing with dialog once, you can also use the Publish as previous buttonto repeat the publishing process without seeing the dialogs, immediately publishing with the same settings.

-Before the Asset Publish Options appear, you will be prompted to save the SBS file if this has not been done, and you will be prompted where to save the SBSAR file.
+Before the Asset Publish Options appear, you will be prompted to save the Substance 3D file (SBS) if this has not been done, and you will be prompted where to save the Substance 3D asset.
 To avoid seeing the file prompts and dialog and getting your file out faster, use Publish as previous methods described above.

 The following options are available:

-- File Path opens a file dialog to choose where to save the SBSAR file.
+- File Path opens a file dialog to choose where to save the Substance 3D asset file.

 - Archive compression sets compression options for the archive, affects filesize.